zywkloo/MomAmy-Personalized-Maternal-Health/README.md

-# MomAmy Personalized Maternal Health
+# Mama Amy – Your Smart Pregnancy & Baby Care Companion

-MomAmy Personalized Maternal Health is a Laravel 11 foundation for **MotherBridge – 智慧孕产健康档案平台**, pairing clinical-grade infrastructure with a compassionate AI companion so every family can organize pregnancy records, observations, reports, and vitals with confidence while meeting enterprise requirements (Gravit-e, Optum).
+A Laravel 11 backend foundation for Mama Amy Care – 艾米智慧孕产AI助手.
+It provides FHIR-friendly APIs to manage pregnancy records, observations, reports, and vitals for families.

-The goal is to grow this service into a personalized maternal health assistant anchored by an AI avatar named **Mom Amy** who can guide every user through their care journey with proactive recommendations.
+The goal is to grow this service into a personalized maternal health assistant anchored by an AI companion *Mama Amy* who can guide every user through their care journey with proactive recommendations.

 ---